 A lot of my clients don’t like food prepping.
 The two reasons I hear for this are “I don’t have enough time” and “I like to be spontaneous.”
 The latter reason, enjoying spontaneity, is completely understandable, but know that your goal to lose and maintain weight loss is likely at odds with your desire to eat whatever you are in the mood for.
 Decide right now that your health goals take priority over your desire for spontaneous munching and find your spontaneity and joy elsewhere and start planning and prepping!
 The first reason, limited time, is easily solved with some creative planning and shopping.
 Your prepped meals don’t have to be super fancy and it’s totally ok to take shortcuts, like buying pre-chopped veggies (now available in many grocery stores) and/or using a food service that cooks for you or partially prepares meals.
 Just get into the habit of thinking ahead of time what you are going to eat and your health and weight loss goals will become much more attainable.

-My Delicious SUPER EASY Breakfast Egg Bake – 15 minutes (plus baking time) and you have breakfast for a week!
+My Delicious SUPER EASY Breakfast Egg Frittata – 15 minutes (plus baking time) and you have breakfast for a week!

 - 6 whole organic eggs